Redis Persistence Management

 Background append only file rewriting started

-This indicates that the AOF rewrite process has started in the background.
-Redis will create a temporary AOF file, write the current dataset to it, and then atomically replace the old AOF file with the new one.
+Redis performs this operation in the background, so it does not block client requests.
+It creates a temporary AOF file, writes the current dataset to it in the most efficient way, and then atomically replaces the old AOF file with the new one.

 exit